 Well, no need to worry, as we come packed with an answer to all your questions.
 Let us first clear out some basic misconceptions which are withheld by many individuals.

-Yes, lab-grown diamonds are definitely real diamonds!
-They possess the same physical, chemical and optical properties as that of naturally mined diamonds.
+Yes, lab grown diamonds are definitely real diamonds!
+They possess the same physical, chemical, and optical properties as natural mined diamonds.
 Just because they are created within a human-controlled environment does not in any way change the fact that lab-grown diamonds are real diamonds.

 These lab-grown diamonds are mainly created using two methods: